phage-29/DTI6-MIS/README.md

-# Integrated MSG-IT System README
+# Integrated MIS System README

 ## Overview

-Welcome to the Integrated MSG-IT System!
+Welcome to the Integrated MIS System!
 This system is a comprehensive solution designed to streamline various tasks, including managing ICT helpdesk queries, handling Zoom requests, and maintaining equipment records.
 This README file provides essential information to help you understand and use the system effectively.

 ## Features